yshavit/llm-notes/book/02-Background-math/01-vectors-matrices-tensors.md

 :::{tip} Tensors more generally
 :class: dropdown

 In math and physics, tensors have other properties.
-We won't need them, and we'll also never use tensors above rank 3.
-So, you can basically think of a tensor as "like a matrix, but with three indices."
+We don't need them, so you can basically think of a tensor as "like a matrix, but with more than two indices."
 :::

 ## Math operations